Beach at Pine Island

 History of Pine Island

-Housing development started mostly in the early 60s, and as of the 2010 U.S. Census, the population was 64.
+Housing development started mostly in the early 1960s, and as of the 2010 U.S. Census, the population was 64.
 That number had not changed from the previous census, so speculation is that it won’t increase much for the 2020 census.
-However, during my very recent visit to Pine Island, I did see several “For Sale” signs on open lots.
+However, during a very recent visit to Pine Island, I did see several “For Sale” signs on open lots.

 Pine Island Alfred McKethan park is surrounded by water on three sides.
 The drive out Pine Island Drive is beautiful.
 The beach is white sand.